With the stock market on a tear the past few months, I thought I’d take a moment to break down the performance of my “alternative” investments.

 My other investments probably aren’t as interesting, but what I’m most into these days is building a portfolio of dividend paying assets.

-To me, that’s an exciting way to get paid over and over again from work I do once, and buying for cash flow has helped me get over my fear of buying at the peak of the market.
+To me, that’s an exciting way to get paid to do nothing, and buying for cash flow has helped me get over my fear of buying at the peak of the market.

 (Zoomed out over 100 years, it’s always the peak.)